 together.
 Hahaha.
 It was really funny.
 Watch my YouTube video.

 We were excited to go swimming, but the water was not really clear.
 So most of them decided to play volleyball.
-I was just taking video of them since I'm not really keen playing the sport.
+I was just taking a video of them since I’m not really keen on playing the sport.

 After their volleyball session, we went to the water and decided to ignore our first decision not to swim.

 It was time to go back to the boat.
 We enjoyed the long ride and just be at the moment.
 Halong bay is really nice.
-We saw a beautiful view the whole day.
+We saw a beautiful view for the whole day.
 After a tiring day, going back was so relaxing and peaceful.